 The Storage Performance Development Kit (SPDK) provides a set of tools and libraries for writing high performance, scalable, user-mode storage applications.
-It achieves high performance by moving all of the necessary drivers into userspace and operating in a polled mode instead of relying on interrupts, which avoids kernel context switches and eliminates interrupt handling overhead.
+It achieves high performance through the use of a number of key techniques:

 The bedrock of SPDK is a user space, polled-mode, asynchronous, lockless NVMe driver.
 This provides zero-copy, highly parallel access directly to an SSD from a user space application.
 The driver is written as a C library with a single public header.

 SPDK further provides a full block stack as a user space library that performs many of the same operations as a block stack in an operating system.
 This includes unifying the interface between disparate storage devices, queueing to handle conditions such as out of memory or I/O hangs, and logical volume management.

 Finally, SPDK provides NVMe-oF, iSCSI, and vhost servers built on top of these components that are capable of serving disks over the network or to other processes.
 The standard Linux kernel initiators for NVMe-oF and iSCSI interoperate with these targets, as well as QEMU with vhost.
 These servers can be up to an order of magnitude more CPU efficient than other implementations.
 These targets can be used as examples of how to implement a high performance storage target, or used as the basis for production deployments.